jusss/BluetoothKeyboard/README.md

 Redmi Note 7, LineageOS 18.1, Android 11, lineage-18.1-20210525-nightly-lavender-signed.zip<br/>
 iPhone 11, iOS 14.2<br/>
 Redmi 2, LineageOS 17.1, Android 10, lineage-17.1-20200225-UNOFFICIAL-wt88047.zip<br/>
-there's a bluetooth connect issue in latest LineageOS ROM for Redmi 2, but the old one is fine.
+there's a bluetooth connect issue in latest LineageOS ROM for Redmi 2, but the old one is fine.<br/>
+if bluetooth keep disconnect, just reboot Redmi 2 will solve it.

 # Issue
 switch this app to background, bluetooth will disconnect, you need restart this app. fixed!<br/>